openeuropa/oe_content/modules/oe_content_sub_entity/modules/oe_content_sub_entity_author/README.md

 # Author entity type

-This module ships a set of various "Author" types which are used to introduce entities like Corporate body,Person, Organisation, or simple links to internal or external content as authors of the publications.
+This module ships a set of various "Author" types which are used to introduce entities like Corporate body, Person, Organisation, or simple links to internal or external content as authors of the publications.

-After enabling of module you should see additional "Author" types:
+After enabling of module you should see following "Author" types:
 - Corporate body (with reference some Corporate body term)
 - Person (with reference to some existing Person content)
 - Organisation (with reference to some existing Organisation content)